-If you are planning an event for IDPwD, it's important that you make sure it is accessible for people with disability.
+If you are planning an event for IDPwD, it's important that you make sure it is accessible for people with disability, particularly if you have any special guests or speakers with disability attending.
 Here is a list of some things you should consider.